Pete (Red Dwarf): Part One

 Meanwhile, Kryten, Kochanski, and the Cat are taken to another ship on a Canaries mission to find an earlier team that went missing.
 They find a team with a strange 'time wand' which is found to download and digitize time.
 Kryten realises this could hold the key to getting out of prison, as they could use it to hit Red Dwarf with a two-year download so it would appear they've served their sentences.
 He wipes the memory of the previous Canaries team and sneaks the time wand back.

 On the first day of spud duty, Bob delivers the virus to Lister.
 Not only are the potatoes skinned; the duo's clothes and hair are also removed.
 They are taken to Hollister, stark naked.
 Hollister tells them that they'll sent to the hole if they do anything wrong again.
 In shaking their superior's hand the virus is passed on and Hollister quickly begins losing his hair and clothes.
 He sentences them to two months in the hole.

-Rimmer and Lister enter the hole (a small square cell) to find they're sharing it with a fellow prisoner called Birdman and his sparrow, Pete.
+Rimmer and Lister enter the hole (a small square cell) to find they're sharing it with a fellow prisoner called Birdman (Ian Masters) and his sparrow, Pete.
 However their stay in the hole is not long as Bob the Skutter breaks them out.
 The three walk through Red Dwarf to find everyone frozen except Kryten, Kochanski, and the Cat who are waiting for them in the cargo bay (with Kryten using the time wand to restore Lister and Rimmer's hair).
 However it seems the excitement of escaping has killed Pete, and Birdman is upset to lose his friend.
 Kryten decides to use the time wand to restore Pete to life, however it goes badly wrong as Kryten accidentally reverses the sparrow's evolution and turns it into a massive Tyrannosaurus.
 Birdman is promptly eaten, before Pete starts to chase the Dwarfers.